-The group exports a large number of eggs and Egg-products to the United Arab Emirates.
-Having estimated potential and prospects of the further expansion to the UAE market, in 2018 the Group decided to open a company in Dubai.
-Share capital was USD 28 thousands.
+The group exports a large number of eggs and egg products to the United Arab Emirates.
+Having estimated potential and prospects of further expansion to the UAE market, in 2018 the Group decided to open a company in Dubai - OAE Food Trade FZE.
+Share capital of the company is USD 28 thousands.
 The Group owns 100% shares in OAE Food Trade FZE.